 The "Two-Booth Limit" Rule

 Formerly, the policy imposed a two-booth limit on the number of new booths an existing exhibitor could add to their show space at any given time.
 Given the old policy was required when demands for space far exceeded the available exhibition space, the board has eliminated the restriction on existing members, which limited them to expanding in two-booth increments.

 Formerly, the policy stated that once a request for increased show space was satisfied, an existing exhibitor had to wait a minimum of two years before they could receive additional booths.
 The board modified this policy to eliminate the two-year waiting period for existing exhibitors before expansion.

-All exhibit space is allocated according to CanGift membership seniority.
+All exhibit space is allocated according to CanGift membership seniority and space availability.

 Due to space limitations, all new members will be placed on a waiting list for exhibit space to be contacted by membership seniority should space become available after all current exhibitors have been confirmed.

 A request for additional/relocation of space must be sent to Show Management in writing.
 A request for the upcoming show must be received four months prior to the fair.
 A request received after that time will be considered for the following show.
 These requests will be kept on file and when there is an opportunity to offer more space or space relocation (in conjunction with the development of loosely-grouped exhibitor categories) they will be based on CanGift membership seniority.
 Exhibitors must commit to additional space relocation offers within 24 hours.

 Exhibit space is not assignable or transferable.
 Documentation of company name changes, amalgamation or purchase of member companies, must be submitted to and reviewed by the Canadian Gift Association for approval, no later than 4 weeks before the show.

 Exhibitors are strictly prohibited from subletting all or part of their booth space.
 Confirmation of this infraction will result in immediate loss of booth space.